 The Centers for Disease Control and Prevention (CDC) provides guidelines for HIV counseling, testing, and referral .
 Specific issues that should be addressed with adolescents include the following:

-●Reason for testing – The adolescent who has recently engaged in a high-risk activity must understand the importance of retesting in three months.
+●Reason for testing – The adolescent who has recently engaged in a high-risk activity must understand the importance of retesting in six months.
 Some teens have already had a positive test and are seeking confirmation.